umbfer/fastdoop/README.md

 }
 ```

-Instead, this is an example where a file containing one or more short sequences encoded in FASTA format are loaded using the FASTdoop class _FASTAshortInputFileFormat_:
+Instead, this is an example where a file containing one or more short sequences encoded in FASTA format are loaded using the _FASTAshortInputFileFormat_ FASTdoop class:

 ```java
 public class TestShortFastdoop {